bluemaw/covid-stock-data/README.md

 Jupyter notebook file, **`data_manage.ipynb`**, is used as orchestrator to manage data retrieval, processing, cleaning, and writing.
 Make sure that your current working directory is the project root.
 In this notebook the aforementioned data_processing.py (which contains our API pull script code) and data_viz.py (which contains our plotting script code) are imported as modules.

+# Challenges and Limitations

+- Our stock data is limited to the United States stock exchange data
+- The issue with COVID data is that reporting is not uniform across all parties involved
+- The API we are utilizing for stock data acquisition has a limit for API calls, which limits our data

 # GitHub Repo

 Please click link to our GitHub Repository titled [covid stock data](https://github.com/bluemaw/covid-stock-data).